compiiile/compiiile/README.md

 - [x] :tv: Display some files as slides
 - [x] :mag: Quick search with content preview
 - [x] :bulb: Can serve as knowledge base
-- [x] :rainbow: A light and a dark theme, that can be customized
-- [x] :lock: Basic auth available with 2 environment variables
 - [x] :wrench: Customizable by env variables or config file, it's up to you
 - [x] :star2: You get it, it simply does the job, period.

-> Compiiile is based on [vuepress 2](https://github.com/vuepress/vuepress-next) coupled with [vitejs](https://github.com/vitejs/vite)

 ## Preview